Art of the Blueprint

 Adding Fields

-There are two ways to add fields.
-Below the Fields tab, you’ll see Types and Presets.
+There are three ways to add fields.
+Below the Fields tab, you’ll see Existing Fields, Types, and Presets.

 Types